centralelyon/ntt/README.md

 ## Import using pip (editable mode)

+Install ntt in editable mode, with its dependencies and the "dev" dependencies (pytest, ...).

-> pip install -e .
+> pip install -e .[dev]

 ## Import with a clone